 We'll begin with the storage box itself.
 It's important to purchase a storage supplies box that isn't too large but has enough depth to hold a range of supplies.
 A clear plastic storage box is extremely helpful for this purpose and, as such, can hold many different items.

 The challenge is finding a supplier who has something that's just the right size to hold larger items, such as tape dispensers, without feeling like you're lugging around a huge storage box to every event you attend.
-You might success with boxes or tubs with the following dimensions: 5.87" high x 10.62" wide x 16.12" deep.
+You might succeed with boxes or tubs with the following dimensions: 5.87" high x 10.62" wide x 16.12" deep.

 Event and meeting planners ship an incredible amount of material in boxes for each event.
 Even a small seminar for 35 people will often require opening a dozen cardboard boxes of supplies.
 Depending on what's being shipped, sometimes promotional and other items are shipped in smaller boxes within those boxes.
 This is where a box cutter will come in handy.